yemretat/imdbDataScrapingBot/README.md

 # imdbDataScrapingBot
-Imdb Data Scraping Bot will collect the data from the IMDB which whatever you want.It was coded for scraping Tv Series for every country.You can use independently with changing the url using " https://www.imdb.com/search/title/ site "take the url you want  and run the bot.
+Imdb Data Scraping Bot will collect the data from the IMDB which whatever you want.It was coded for scraping Tv Series for every country.You can use independently with changing the url using " https://www.imdb.com/search/title/ site for tvseries,movies etc. "take the url you want  and run the bot.